goldieswx/studer-scom-js/README.md

 however using Studer default 'C' implementation is a quick way to access the hardware.
 This port is currently (quite) limited to writing/reading parameters/properties.

 * Note.
 Tested in a linux based system.
-Should not work in a windows environement.
+Should not work in a windows environement, unless the serial access functions are ported.

 Usage